No booking fees on the app

 What is the fastest train from London St. Pancras International to Cambridge?

-The fastest train journey time from London St. Pancras International to Cambridge is 1h 29m .
-Use our Train Journey Planner to find direct trains, avoid transfers, and compare travel times for each route to see if there are fewer stops to make your journey seamless.
+The quickest train journey from London St. Pancras International to Cambridge takes 1h .
+Utilise our Train Journey Planner to locate direct trains, minimise transfers, and compare travel times across various routes.
+Discover the most efficient way to travel with fewer stops for a smooth and seamless journey.

 Are there direct trains from London St. Pancras International to Cambridge?

-No, you will need to transfer when travelling from London St. Pancras International to Cambridge.
-TrainPal Train Journey Planner will assist you in finding the best train route.
-Enter the origin or destination places and other relevant details, then click "Search" to find the most suitable route.
+No, unfortunately, you need to transfer from London St. Pancras International to Cambridge.
+Still, the TrainPal Train Journey Planner helps you find the best train.
+Just input your origin or destination places, then click "Search" to see the suitable route.

 Is it worth taking a train from London St. Pancras International to Cambridge?